gcatanese/adyen-java-spring-online-payments-fly/README.md

 # Adyen Node Sample on Heroku
-This is a fork of adyen-java-spring-online-payments which describes the steps to deploy the Adyen Sample application on Fly.io (using Docker).
+This is a fork of adyen-java-spring-online-payments repository to demo how to deploy the Adyen Sample application on Fly.io (using Docker).

-Pre-requisites
+## Pre-requisites
 You must satisfy the following pre-requisites:

-Have an Fly.io account (free tier is enough)
+* Have an Fly.io account (free tier is enough)
-Fly CLI (`flyctl`)installed
+* Fly CLI (`flyctl`)installed

 ## Adyen keys and configuration